 “Tootsie” (1982) is my favorite comedy ever.
 I didn’t even like it on my initial viewing, not that the plot and characters are problematic.
 I happened to watch the movie at the wrong time, late night at the end of exam week my sophomore year in high school; I could hardly stay awake.
 Worse yet, the betamax cassette was a horrendous copy.
 Scenes were blurred, and static lines crossed the screen.
-When a friend said he thought “Tootsie” to be funny, citing moments such as those in which Michael Dorsey (Dustin Hoffman) in drag as his alter-ego tries to hail a taxi, only for one to bypass him in favor of a pretty flagger, and in Central Park, he pushes a mime in venting his frustration over Julie (Jessica Lange), who regards Dorothy Michaels (a.k.a Tootsie) as her best friend without knowledge of the man who exists underneath the hair curlers and garters, I offered no comment.
+When a friend said he thought “Tootsie” to be funny, I offered no comment.
+He cited a scene in which Michael Dorsey (Dustin Hoffman) in drag as his alter-ego tries to hail a taxi, only for one to bypass him in favor of a pretty flagger, and another scene, one set in Central Park, where he pushes a mime in venting his frustration over Julie (Jessica Lange), who regards Dorothy Michaels (a.k.a Tootsie) as her best friend without knowledge of the man who exists underneath the hair curlers and garters.
 I am usually keen to either agree or disagree.
 With “Tootsie,” I felt I had missed out on something.
 The film must have merit for my friend to have liked it so and for it to have been bait for the Oscars (ten nominations, including a Best Supporting Actress win for Lange).

 Truman Capote has advised that in order to relay the impact of an emotion, a writer must be levelheaded and clinical in one’s approach to a story.
 An emotion needs to be dissected, much like a frog in high school biology, for the perfect words to be applied; to write in the heat of the moment produces a mishmash of a piece.
 I told a friend this after he had penned an e-mail letter to San Francisco AIDS Foundation wherein he expressed his indignation at a response received a year late to a job application.
 “I got my anger across,” Doug said in defense.
 “Yes,” I said, “but it wasn’t logical.”
 Human Resources had brought the e-mail to my attention since Doug had cc’ed me.
 It manifested an irascible disposition, jumping from one subject to another in a single paragraph, from calumny of the foundation to a declaration of voting Republican.
 HR called Doug “crazy.”